 The different angles give you options for just how much core you want to work on.
 The benefit of the disc shaped balance board is that it should help you from completely wiping out, although on those tougher setting, I might move away from the China cabinet.
 Work your way to the hardest level, or keep it on an easier setting after your long run.

-- 3 different settings for difficulty
+- Multiple levels for increased difficulty

 The no slip surface means you can focus on balance, and forget about footing.
 Because it tilts front and back, it focuses on fewer core muscles at a time, which makes it more targeted.
 With the solid surface, you can add weights and other exercises with ease.
 Drop down and do some stabilizing pushups too, by holding onto each end of the board with your hands.

 Easy to use because it is so straightforward, but also fun to customize with a 37 exercise guide included that explains all the different uses for the TheraBand balance board.
 Works well for adding resistance bands.